build-with-anjali/ResumeHunt/README.md

 A Chrome extension that automatically detects and highlights LinkedIn profiles with attached resumes/CVs on search results pages.
 Save time by quickly identifying candidates who have uploaded their resumes without clicking into each profile.

+## ⚠️ Important Safety Warning

+**Please read [SAFETY.md](SAFETY.md) before using this extension.** This tool makes automated requests to LinkedIn, which carries risks including potential account restrictions.
+Use conservatively and responsibly.

 ## Features

 - 🔍 **Automatic Detection**: Scans LinkedIn search results for profiles with resumes